 The main settlement of Balfour Town was established in 1673 by Bermudians when they began developing the natural and shallow saline ponds into commercial salt salinas worked by salt rakers.
-The revenue from salt exports continued to be the sole drive of the economy of the island for about 250 years, until the industry eventually declined in the early 1950's.
+The revenue from salt exports continued to be the sole driver of the economy of the island for about 250 years, until the industry eventually declined in the early 1950s.

 Today, there are historical sites located across Salt Cay.
 Low stone salina walls, channels, gates, and the remains of windmill pumps still tell the story of this bygone industry.

-Hardy island donkeys and cattle, decedents of those worked during the salt days, still roam freely.
+Hardy island donkeys and cattle, descendants of those worked during the salt days, still roam freely.

 The Harriott White House, Salt Cay’s iconic edifice to the salt days, offers some of the finest British-Bermudian colonial architecture still remaining in the county.

 The salt industry remains and the ecological value of Salt Cay has led to the island being considered as a UNESCO World Heritage Site.